Past Was Pagan - Understanding the Ancient Pagan Paradigm

 Orcus/Orkus (Greek ?) - Druid dark moon god Su and the source of astrological motion.
 Orkus is Akkadian AR.KS meaning "Controller of coldness.
 He came to rule the dark places.

 Vesta (Greek Selene) - Druid celestial light source goddess Selu/Selene.
-Vesta is Akkadian US.T meaning "Binder of Astrology-magic."
+Vesta is Akkadian US.T meaning "Binder of Astrology-magic" in which astrology-magic is the powers associated with the god Su in Druid Akkadian texts.
 Her main priestesses were the State sponsored Vestal Virgins.
 Being virgins they had nothing to do with the family hearth as is often claimed.
 Instead they were guardians of the state's fate and fortunes.

 Minerva (Greek Athena)- Druid hermaphrodite Thu.
-Minerva is Akkadian MN.RW meaning "supporter of the shepherds (magic-crafters)
+Minerva is Akkadian MN.RW meaning "supporter of the shepherds (emotion and astrology magic-crafters, Emotion magic-crafters are the original bards)

 Genius - Druid deity Thesu?
 Genius is Akkadian G.N.IS meaning "The energy revealed by women".
 This is the inner spark of all living things

-Roman Deities From Indo-European Culture - Planetary Motion Powers of Fate
+Roman Deities From Indo-European Culture - The Planetary Motion Powers of Fate

 Planets are ordered from fastest to slowest.
 Being fate powers they affect life powers.Mercury (Greek Hermes)- childhood energy, travel (fastest planet)